← Back to Blog

 • You want an independent expert to identify appropriate supports and services in an IEP meeting.

-• What happens when the IEE report is complete?
+• What happens when the Independent Educational Evaluation (IEE) report is complete?

 • The report will be sent to the parent/legal guardian and the school district funding the evaluation.